Introduction

 You can see that I've input long vowels with capital letters and nasalization with capital N although I've also tried to keep it as "user-friendly" as possible.
 So, for instance, to generate hū̃, you can type either hUN or hUn (i.e. either a capital N or lower case n).
 However, you have to type maiN to generate maĩ because a lower case n would produce a real English word (main) and I certainly don't want to cause problems for typing in English!

 You can feel free to download the abbreviations I've made by clicking on the download button.
 Once downloaded, you can import them into Typinator to try them out.
-As you'll see, there are more than 5,000 abbreviations and I'm certainly going to continue adding more over time.
-I'll note any version change numbers.
+There are currently 5,780 abbreviations and I'm going to continue adding more over time.
+The version number will change accordingly.